 Text analytics companies develop software solutions that enable analysts and researchers to find better insights in qualitative text data.
 These tools allow insight teams to analyze this data in a fraction of the time it takes to do so manually and without the bias that is inherent to human-led approaches.
 In this sense, text analytics allows you to bring a big data approach to unstructured text in a way that other BI tools can’t.

 There are many practical applications of text mining ranging from customer insights to market research, employee satisfaction and many more.

-In this article we’ll take a dive deep into what text analytics software can do to make your life easier…
+In this article, we’ll take a dive deep to answer the question: what does text analytics software do?

 Analyze free text data at scale

 Unlike you and your colleagues, text analytics tools don’t have other priorities to tend to.
 Whether you want to analyze 10,000 or 10,000,000 words the software will efficiently read through the data and provide an objective breakdown of what people are saying.